mpopgun/whatamidoing/README.md

 # whatamidoing

-I don't know what I'm doing or what any of this is...but I'm sharing waht I have
+I don't know what I'm doing or what any of this is...but I'm sharing what I have

+how do i make folders...i can create a new file, but not a new folder??